Injury Attorneys | Restoring LivesTM

 What should doctors do if they realize that a mistake has been made?

 Obviously, part of their reaction should be to try to correct the mistake or, if it is too late, to mitigate the circumstances.
 But the human reaction is to apologize and express regret for the mistake.
 Many healthcare providers are reluctant to do so because they fear an apology would be considered an admission of guilt that can then be used against them in a medical malpractice suit.
-Recent legislation, however, may change that mindset.
+However, others argue that a sincere apology is the best route to take.

 Research suggests that when a healthcare provider offers a sincere apology for a medical mistake, accompanied by efforts to mitigate the resulting damage, they are less likely to be sued.
 Therefore good manners, especially under an “I’m Sorry” law, can also be good business.